jbellsey/redux-model-utils/docs/react.md

 * Build your selector map to include anything you need as a prop
 * Use your model's `reactSelectors` object (which is created for you) in the `connect()` function of react-redux
+* There should be no need to write your own `mapStateToProps` or `mapDispatchToProps` functions for `connect`

 ### Custom selectors

-There's no reason you can't do fancy footwork in your selector functions.
+You can do as much fancy footwork in your selector functions as you like.
-As long as it runs synchronously, a selector function can process state however you like.
+As long as it runs synchronously, a selector function can process state into the sausage of your dreams.

 ```javascript
 let selectors = {